It should be a priority for us, as parents and educators, to ensure that our children are given the nourishment, support and space to blossom.

-We are therefore living in a difficult time where our society is so fast and so complex and we are all so busy trying to keep up, that some of the basics – common-sense and wisdom – are getting lost.
-Unfortunately, we are seeing this in our institutions, schools, work places and in the home more and more.
+We are living in a difficult time, our society is so fast and so complex and we are all so busy trying to keep up, that some of the basics – common-sense and wisdom – are getting lost.
+Unfortunately, the pressure is mounting in our institutions, schools, work places and in the home.

-At Awespace we have thought long and hard, run consultations and read copious amounts of literature, to try and understand how we can raise enchanted, rather than disenchanted, children.
+At Awespace we have thought long and hard, run consultations, many school’s programmes and read many research papers, to try and understand how we can raise enchanted, rather than disenchanted, children.
 We have been really trying to think carefully about how we should introduce our world to our children.
 We have been working with schools and parents, and consulted with community leaders and academics.
 This led to the publication of The Enchanted Child book, Soulful School’s programme and the Magic of Life Festival.